Arnab-apk/Console_games-PYTHON-/README.md

 If both choose the same, it’s a draw.

 The game can be played in multiple rounds to track wins, losses, and draws.

+📈 Higher Lower
+Test your instincts!
+Choose who has more followers on social media.

+🔹 Rules:

+You’ll be shown two profiles (celebrities, brands, etc.)

+You must guess which one has more followers.

+If you guess right, you move to the next round with a new comparison.

+The game continues until you make a wrong guess.

+Try to beat your high score!

 <h2 align="center">🧠 Why This Project?</h2> <p align="center"> These games are perfect for: </p> <ul align="center"> <li><strong>Learning Python fundamentals 🐍</strong></li> <li><strong>Practicing loops, conditionals, lists, and functions</strong></li> <li><strong>Building fun and interactive terminal apps</strong></li> </ul>